 - Place your AirPods into the charging case and close the lid.

-- After around 30 to 40 seconds, open the lid of the charging case.
+- After around 30 seconds, open the lid of the charging case.
 Leave the lid open for a while, and follow the next few steps.

 - Now, open your Apple device.